ryan-p-randall/ryan-p-randall.github.io/_notes/Technology/VS-Code/daybreak-theme.md

         }
 ```

-The snippet above applies the dark purple/gray (which <span style="color: #6C6F93;">looks like this</span>) from the original Horizon theme's [Dark UI palette](https://horizontheme.netlify.app/) just to the inactive icons.
+The snippet above applies the dark purple/gray (which—apologies for the low contrast on this page—<span style="color: #6C6F93;">looks like this</span>) from the original Horizon theme's [Dark UI palette](https://horizontheme.netlify.app/) just to the inactive icons.
 This makes the colors much easier to see on a dimmed monitor.

 Here's a version that lands somewhere in between, which you might prefer if your monitor is often at full brightness.